 Luckily, the knocker isn't the client.
-It's a UPS deliveryman with the blacksmith coal that Blake had ordered from Pennsylvania.
+It's a UPS deliveryman with the blacksmith coal that Blake ordered from Pennsylvania.
 Blacksmith coal is different than the kind people use for grilling out in their backyard.
 This type of coal burns hotter and is made of clean burning bituminous and anthracite.

-“You got anyone to help us?,” the driver asks.
-"These are 50-pound boxes."
+"Got anyone to help out?" the driver asks.
+"These are fifty-pound boxes."

-"No, it's all for my forge," Blake replies, laughing.
+"No, it's all for the forge," Blake replies, laughing.

-It amazed Blake that he could build a forge adequate enough to fuel his new business.
-Later, he had enough money to have an antique forge built inside of his studio.
-Though Blake loves modern designs, but like many in his profession, he's still romantic about the colonial style forges he saw as a kid.
+It wasn't long before that forge was no longer adequate enough to support his business.
+As soon as he could, he invested in an antique forge to supplement it.
+Blake loves modern designs, but like many in his profession, he's still romantic about the colonial style forges he saw as a kid.

 "Hey, Davis.
-Ready to fire it up for today?
-We have several things on the books.
-That owner of the hotel in Miami wants to order another art deco railing."
+Ready to fire it up?
+We've got several things on the books today.
+That hotel in Miami wants to order another art deco railing."

-Abdiesus Zoroastrian walks in for his appointment with Blake.
-Abdiesus is opening a nightclub and wants to purchase some light fixtures, railings and balusters from Blake that incorporate an Arabesque look.
-He has brought with him a tribal rug for Blake to use when he creates his designs.
-Immediately, Abdiesus is enthralled watching Davis pounding hot metal over the anvil's face.
+Matthias Thompson walks in for his appointment with Blake at 12:45PM.
+Matthias is opening a nightclub and wants to purchase some light fixtures, railings, and balusters from Blake to incorporate an arabesque look.
+He's brought a tribal rug for Blake to use for inspiration.
+It's not long before Matthias finds himself enthralled watching Davis pounding hot metal over the anvil's face.

 The bright red metal is an impressive sight.
-In fact, Blake had to build an addition to the studio to meet with clients because it was hard getting their attention when Davis was forging projects.
+In fact, Blake had to build an addition to the studio to meet with clients because it was starting to get hard to get their attention when Davis was forging projects.

-"Where can I learn how to do this?”
-Abdiesus asks.
+"Where can I learn how to do this?"
+Matthias asks.

 "Well, I have classes here twice a month.
 Would you like me to enroll you?"
 Blake asks.

-After his appointment, Blake picks ups some Wolf-Jaw tongs and heats a bar so that it becomes pliable.
+After his appointment, Blake picks up some Wolf-Jaw tongs and heats a bar until it's pliable.
 Using a vise, he twists the metal.
 An hour later, he has the first piece of railing for his Floridian client.
 He'll make another and another—even for a blacksmith, this is monotonous work.